Bonnet Carré Spillway

 The Bonnet Carré Spillway /'bɒni: 'kɛri:/ is a flood control operation in the Lower Mississippi Valley.
 Located in St. Charles Parish, Louisiana, about 12 mi west of New Orleans, it allows floodwaters from the Mississippi River to flow into Lake Pontchartrain and thence into the Gulf of Mexico.
 The spillway was constructed between 1929 and 1931, following the Great Mississippi Flood of 1927, and has been designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers.

-Bonnet Carré Crevasse
+History

 The Bonnet Carré Crevasse was one of several levee breaches in the Bonnet Carré area in 1871.
 Local drainage systems were unable to contain the floodwater and strong winds caused the water to enter Lake Pontchartrain and surrounding urban areas.
 The river levee was not restored until 1883.

-Overview
+The spillway was built in response to the Great Mississippi Flood of 1927 that inundated much of the Mississippi River basin.
+It was first opened during the flood of 1937.